neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 [the query to check if subDAO is in the DAO's subDAOs list](https://github.com/neutron-org/neutron-dao/blob/376cd05df727fbf9c1730a469f94cb6f373e05db/contracts/dao/cwd-core/src/contract.rs#L333)).

 How it works:
-1. subDAO member submits the proposal to subDAO pre-propose module, which takes the proposal message and wraps it in a `TimelockProposal` message.
+1. subDAO member submits a proposal to subDAO pre-propose module, which takes the proposal message and wraps it in a `TimelockProposal` message.
 2. subDAO members vote for the proposal and...
 3. it gets executed, which means that timelock contract